eartharoid/i18n/README.md

 ### Pluralisation

 i18n supports basic pluralisation.
-If the message is an array, **the first placeholder value will be eaten** and the correct message will be returned.
+If the message is an array, **the first placeholder value will be "eaten" (consumed)** and the correct message will be returned.

 ```js
 [